RiteshRijal/RiteshRijal/README.md

 - 👋 Hi, I’m @RiteshRijal
-- 👀 I’m interested in forntend
+- 👀 I’m interested in webdevelopment
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on frontend
+- 💞️ I’m looking to collaborate on project development
 - 📫 How to reach me rijalritesh32@gmail.com

 <!---